josephthomas08/Pewlett-Hackard-Analysis/README.md

 Th key question raised by management is:

 ## 1. How many roles will need to be filled as a result of silver tsunami effect in PW?
 The tables are again provided below for better clarity.
 As we see we have a total exodus of 90398 employees in short span of time.
 The total number of vanacies to filled is 90398.
 The criteria used for the evaluation was :

   ### The employees shortlisted were born between 1952 and 1955
-  ### The last ttitle the employees hold were evaluated for removal of duplication and identify the right resource which PW will require as part of recuriting, retraining and
+  ### The last ttitle the employees hold were evaluated for removal of duplication and identify the right resource which PW will require as part of recuriting, retraining an mentoring.
-    mentoring.

 ## 2. The second key question the managment has asked for our advise is if the number of mentors identfied will be enough to mentor the incoming employees internally or externally?